-Luke Salazar has an MFA in creative writing from California State University, Long Beach.
+Luke Salazar has his MFA in creative writing from California State University, Long Beach.
 His work has been published in Re)verb, Spot Lit Magazine, San Pedro River Review, and elsewhere.
-His poem “Black Friday” won the 2009 Working People’s Poetry Contest in Blue Collar Review.
+His poem, “Black Friday,” won the 2009 Working People’s Poetry Contest in Blue Collar Review.

 Fabio Sassi is a visual artist from Bologna, Italy.

 Lancelot Schaubert has sold work to markets like McSweeney’s, The 2016 Poet’s Market, Poker Pro, Encounter, The Misty Review, and many other similar markets.
 His work Cold Brewed reinvented the photonovel for the modern era.
 He also commissions short films, podcasts, albums, fine art, and startups in his spare time.
 And soup?
 He eats soup in every season, but especially summer.

 Miriam Schneider has taught English as both a first and second language and has worked in public relations.
 She lives in Los Angeles with her two cats, Keaton and Rabbi Catz.